The2ndSlimShady/SlimScript/README.md

 but it is a good place to start teaching someone programming because of its easy design.

+### Debugging Note

 After some time using SlimScript, you might wonder why error outputs line numbers does not match with source codes line numbers?
-Well thats because Interpreter uses the file post_lexer_humanized.ss as source code.
+Well thats because Interpreter uses the file post_lexer_humanized.sso as source code.
 If you're having trouble finding it, it should be placed at the same directory as input file.
+If it's still not there, try running SlimScript.exe with `-D` flag

 ---------------------------------------------------
 <br/>